tombedor/tombedor.github.io/resumes/Tom_Bedor_Resume_AI.md

 ---

 ## Professional Summary
-Experienced ML Engineering Manager with a proven track record in leading teams to develop innovative machine learning solutions at Block.
-Passionate about leveraging AI to drive business growth and efficiency.
-Seeking challenging opportunities in AI-focused companies to further advance cutting-edge ML applications.
+Experienced ML generalist and platform builder.
+Passionate about AI and seeking opportunties to make it more available and more capable.

 ---